 - Fight against lasting damage to your criminal record, and be provided the opportunity to clear your name.

 Do not stand by if you are facing domestic abuse; contact a domestic abuse lawyer at Goldstein Law Group immediately.
 You need someone who will aggressively protect your rights, and the lawyers at Goldstein Law Group are prepared to diligently fight your case.
-Schedule your complimentary initial consultation with a restraining order attorney in Monmouth County today by calling (732) 967-6777 or filling out our contact form.
+Schedule your free 10-minute case evaluation with a restraining order attorney in Monmouth County today by calling (732) 967-6777 or filling out our contact form.